-Stronger fan, lower particle counts, and faster clean air.
-If you’re looking to clean a larger area, check out the powerful Cannon air filter.
+Stronger fans, bigger filters, lower particle counts, and faster clean air.
+If you’re looking to clean a larger area, check out the powerful yet quiet Blast air filters.

 HEPA filters are what trap small particles like PM 2.5, and they’re not expensive!
 We’ve tested hundreds of different types, and get ours straight from the factory so we can pass the savings on to you.

 “The budget innovation has caught the imagination among residents who battle high levels of air pollution every day.”

 “At about $15 a HEPA, that’s a lot of savings over big international brands like Philips with comparable results.”

 “They’re very creative.
 They have found an easy way that people can accept.
 I think the price is the key point.
 It’s so cheap.”

 Introducing the Smart Air DIY Air Purifier

 Average % reductions of DIY 1.1 in 8-hour tests in a 15 sq-m bedroom.

 Based on an 8 hour test in a 15 sq-m bedroom.